Other devotional articles and items to ponder are also located there.

-The Brotherhood are involved in a variety of projects and programs throughout the year.
+The Brotherhood is involved in a variety of projects and programs throughout the year.
 These include:

 Community service project with the Methodist Men and Tipton Correctional Center inmates Picture shows Tipton inmate at Sunday worship sharing what the week of service meant to him.

 Family fish fry meal with the Central UCC Brotherhood in Jefferson City